onlyati/olympus-hermes/docs/README.md

 ## Actions and interfaces

-Document has three major parts, they are discussing:
+Document has some major parts, they are discussing:
 - [Actions](Actions.md)
 - [Configuration](Configuration.md)
 - [Command link interface](CommandLine.md)